UKHomeOffice/aspel-workspace/HELPME.md

 ## 1. How can we use a common dependency declaration for all workspaces?

 Be aware that by doing this, we are saying that all workspaces must install this dependency.
 A frontend-only dependency reinstalled in the root is now a dependency for backend services as well.
-This could be mitigated by having multiple workspaces to separate frontend and backend dependencies.
-You should not move local dependency declarations using `file:../...` to the root as these are required for CI to test and build source code correctly per package.
+This could be mitigated by having multiple workspace roots to separate frontend and backend dependencies.
+You should not move local dependency declarations using `file:../..` to the root as these are required for CI to test and build source code correctly per package.

 ### a.
 Regenerate package-lock.json